 5. Once nominated, a faculty member stays in the pool of candidates under active consideration for two years, and may be nominated again any number of times.

 6. The deadline for nominations will be announced annually by the Associate Vice Provost for Faculty Development.
-For the 2016-17 academic year, the deadline is Monday, April 24, 2017.
+The deadline is Monday, April 22, 2019.

 7. The recipient(s) of the Brutocao Family Foundation Award for Curriculum Innovation will be determined by the Provost in consultation with the Brutocao Award Committee.

 Chris Kitts, Engineering

 Soon after arriving to Santa Clara University, Chris created the Robotics and Mechatronic Systems technical area for the MS in Mechanical Engineering degree, which has often been the most popular technical area in his department.
 He also led the effort to create the Design Thinking Pathway; the pathway chosen by approximately 40% of undergraduate students across the university.
 Most recently, he has led the creation of the Innovation, Design, and Entrepreneurship Minor, which has been declared by approximately a dozen students only a year after being offered.